stephenmoloney/saleor-helm/deployment/helm/README.md

 - A kubernetes cluster with helm installed
 - Persistent volumes available with a storageclass
-- Sufficient cpu and memory resources for postgresql, redis, elasticsearch, sentry and saleor
+- Sufficient cpu and memory resources for postgresql, redis, elasticsearch and saleor

 *Note:*